blocknetdx/blocknet-docs/blocknetDXservice-node.md

    * Computer #2 will be the client computer where the 5000 Block is locked.
 This doesn't need to run 24/7.
       * This guide will refer to this computer as the " CLIENT "

-* Your Public IP address or a VPS/VPN IP address
+* Your SNODE SERVER computer Public IP address.
+Or the Public IP address if you're using a VPS/VPN for the SNODE SERVER computer.

-* 5000 Block to be locked into a service node address (the 5000 Block cannot stake while it is locked)
+* 5000 Block to be locked into a service node address on the CLIENT computer (the 5000 Block cannot stake while it is locked)

 * The latest wallet of each currency you want to support on your service node (fully synced, encrypted)